praekelt/handbook/_posts/2015-07-24-Team Overviews.md

 - Innovation
 - Capacity
 - Skillset

-Once we have decided as a team that we are indeed going to pursue a new opportunity we work with a micro-team to develop the proposal / RFP requirements.
+Once we have decided as a team that we are going to pursue a new opportunity we work with a micro-team to develop the proposal / RFP requirements.